ZeMoProject/ZeMoCode/README.md

 		4. 0 degrees (portait)
 	- Would you like the console to appear on the PiTFT display? [y/n] **y**
 	- REBOOT NOW? [y/N] **y**
+12. After restarting, reconnect by ssh (see step 7)
+13. Run command: sudo raspi-config
+14. Change timezone, language, etc. for your location.
+See http://geek-university.com/raspberry-pi/internationalisation-options/ for more information.